-The project spokesman prepares a careful outline for his briefing, assembles the relevant graphs and charts, prepares the material for the charts listing points, goes over the combination several times to establish continuity and completeness to his satisfaction, and he is ready for the final steps of preparation.
-Here there is a fact from experience that may seem at odds with all of the foregoing admonitions to take care: to achieve a good effect the visual material does not have to be prepared by commercial artists or engineering draftsmen; in fact, many analysts with modest drafting and lettering skills prepare their own, especially when time is severely limited (as is often the case).
-Felt pens, which are available in many colors, used on paper which shows a dim set of straight lines directly or through from a sheet below produce effective visuals even in amateur hands when some care is taken.
+The project spokesman prepares a careful outline for his briefing, assembles the relevant graphs and charts, identifies the points to be made with each, and goes over the combination several times to establish continuity and completeness to his satisfaction.
+He is then ready for the final steps of preparation.
+Here there is a fact from experience that may seem at odds with all of the foregoing admonitions: to achieve a good effect the visual material does not have to be prepared by commercial artists or engineering draftsmen.
+In fact, many analysts with modest drafting and lettering skills can prepare their own, especially when time is severely limited (as is often the case).
+Felt pens, which are available in many colors, used on paper that shows a dim set of straight lines directly or through from a sheet below produce effective visuals even in amateur hands when some care is taken.
 If the speaker prepares his own, he inevitably finds some further refinements emerging from the rethinking forced on him by the preparation process.